 James Hubbard was a former Congregational Minister and former assistant librarian of the Boston Public Library.
 He subsequently was editor of the Youth’s Companion magazine, book reviewer, and author.

-James and Sarah Hubbard’s son, Paul Mascarene Hubbard, a lawyer, lived with them at 382 Marlborough until his marriage in December of 1905 to Martha Hartley Coit, after which they lived in Brookline.
+James and Sarah Hubbard’s son, Paul Mascarene Hubbard, a lawyer, lived with them.
+He married in December of 1905 to Martha Hartley Coit, after which they lived in Brookline.

-James and Sarah Hubbard continued to live at 382 Marlborough until about 1907.
-By 1908, they were living at The Austerfield at 502 Beacon.
+James and Sarah Hubbard continued to live at 382 Marlborough during the 1906-1907 winter season, but moved thereafter to The Austerfield at 502 Beacon.

 Thomas Sullivan was an author and playwright.
 His most noteworthy work was an adaptation of Stevenson’s Dr. Jekyll and Mr. Hyde for the stage, as a vehicle for the actor Richard Mansfield.
 Lucy Sullivan was president of the Ellis Memorial Settlement House for 25 years.